 8. Safety & Security Issues

 In New Town Primary, our students’ safety is the highest priority and we do not want to wait for an accident to happen before doing anything.
 When within the school campus (except for the first 3 days of the new school year for all new and P1 parents) all parents / visitors must wear the special passes issued by the security guards.
 This will enable us to quickly identify unauthorised persons within the school premises.
-Teaching blocks are out of bounds to all visitors.
+Classrooms, children’s play areas and the canteen are out of bounds to all visitors except parent volunteers on duty.
 Please report to the General Office for assistance when you arrive in school for pre-arranged meetings.

-In the event of wet weather, the security will allow parents to drive into the school half an hour after dismissal to pick up their children.
+In the event of wet weather, the security will allow parents to drive into the school in the morning to drop your child off or half an hour after dismissal to pick up your children.
 This is to allow time for the school buses to clear out of the school compound.

-In streamlining our administration processes and to allow all teachers to focus on teaching in class instead of collecting forms, the school has used a one-time Application for Withdrawal of Funds from Pupils’ Edusave account for school enrichment programmes since 2011.
-The Edusave Scheme was started by the Government in 1993 to level up educational opportunities for Singaporeans so that pupils can tap on these funds to participate in enrichment activities and learning experiences conducted by the school.
-The amount given to each Singaporean pupil is $200 per year.
+The Edusave Scheme was started by the Government in 1993 to level up educational opportunities for Singaporeans so that students can tap on these funds to participate in enrichment activities and learning experiences conducted by the school.
+The amount given to each Singaporean student is $200 per year.

-School/Miscellaneous fees are to be paid in the General Office between 8.30am to 11.30am and 1pm to 3pm.
+School/Miscellaneous fees are to be paid at the General Office between 8.30am to 11.30am and 1pm to 3pm.
 Parents are encouraged to make payment via GIRO or cheques.
-If cheques or cash is used, please insist on a receipt each time a payment is made .
-For courses/enrichment programmes, payment has to be made directly to vendors.
-Teachers will not be involved in any collections.
+If cheques or cash is used, please insist on a receipt each time a payment is made.
+Parents may also pay online at AXS e-station by selecting “eServices”, followed by “MOE” (eNets/ Mastercard/ Masterpass/

-Please write your message in the Pupil's handbook and ask your child to show it to his/her teacher.
+Please write your message in the Student's handbook and ask your child to show it to his/her teacher.
 Our teachers will acknowledge upon reading your note.

 All our teachers’ email addresses are listed on our school website under About Us – School Staff.
-Our teachers will respond to your emails within three working days.
+They will respond to your emails within three working days.

 c) Telephone calls